 - In cases of pregnancy or suspected pregnancy, DO NOT get the MMR vaccine, for low or negative titers.
-Medical documentation in writing of such instances is required to be submitted to Sentry MD and written notification given to the Office of Admissions and Student Affairs. - Varicella (Chickenpox) One of the following is required: - Two (2) vaccines following the first birthday AND a positive titer result. - Documented history of chickenpox AND a positive titer result - If titer result is negative or equivocal, the learner will be required to submit evidence of a booster vaccine AND a repeat titer result. - Repeat titer results must be administered three (3) months after the booster vaccine. - Influenza (Flu) Vaccine This is an annual requirement during the flu season (September- March).
+Medical documentation in writing of such instances is required to be submitted to Sentry MD and written notification given to the Office of Admissions and Student Affairs. - Varicella (Chickenpox) One of the following is required: - Two (2) vaccines following the first birthday AND a positive titer result. - Documented history of chickenpox AND a positive titer result - If the titer result is negative or equivocal, the learner will be required to submit evidence of a booster vaccine AND a repeat titer result. - Repeat titer results must be administered three (3) months after the booster vaccine. - Learners who are non-responders should be considered susceptible to Varicella and must be counseled by the Medical Director of UIWSOM Health Services.
+To be considered a non-responder, the learner must upload documentation of two vaccines, a booster, and two negative or equivocal titers or documented history of chickenpox, a booster, and two negative or equivocal titers to Sentry MD.

+- Influenza (Flu) Vaccine This is an annual requirement during the flu season (September- March).
 It is required that learners get the flu vaccine each year while in the program by October 1.
 Declinations are not acceptable. - Polio Vaccine Documentation of at least three (3) vaccinations of IPV/OPV OR polio titer results. - If polio titer results are equivocal or low, a booster vaccine of IPV is required. - Tuberculosis Screening Documentation and submission of a non-reactive tuberculin skin test, negative IGRA blood test, QuantiFERON Gold TB blood test, OR T-spot blood test is required by August 1. - Any learner with a history of BCG vaccine must have a T-spot or QuantiFERON Gold blood TB test annually and submit documentation by the date required above. - Any learner with a reactive tuberculin skin test must have a T-spot or QuantiFERON Gold TB blood test. - If POSITIVE Documentation of a Chest x-ray with NEGATIVE results and a physical examination indicating that the learner is free of active tuberculosis within six (6) months of the first day of class is required. - Learners with a POSITIVE TB test and a NEGATIVE Chest x-ray will be evaluated for latent TB and required to comply with taking recommended medication under Direct Observational Therapy according to CDC guidelines.
 If at any time while in the program, should the latent TB convert to active TB, the learner will be placed on an immediate leave of absence.